-Do you want to disable the account (Y/N)?
+Do you want to disable this account (Y/N)?
 N Do you want to change the account password (Y/N)?
 Y You must now select a new primary password for the SYSTEM account.
-The password you select must be at least 8 characters in length and may not be the same as the name of the account.
+The password you select must be at least 8 characters in length an may not be the same as the name of the account:

-New password: WILLIWAW Verification: WILLIWAW %UAF-I-MDFMSG, user record(s) updated %VMS-I-PWD-SET, primary password for account SYSTEM set
+New password: WILLIWAW Verification: WILLIWAW

+%VMS-I-PWD_SET, primary password for account SYSTEM set

-22 After you have entered the passwords, the procedure creates your RIGHTS database and displays the following message:
+23 After you have entered the passwords, the procedure creates your RIGHTS database.
+The procedure displays the following message:

-Creating RIGHTS database file, SYS\$SYSTEM:RIGHTSLIST.DAT IGNORE ANY "%SYSTEM-F-DUPIDENT, duplicate identifier" errors
+Creating RIGHTS database file, SYS\$SYSTEM:RIGHTSLIST.DAT Ignore any "%SYSTEM-F-DUPIDENT, duplicate identifier" errors